Google Drive links vs direct file URLs

 The reliable workflow is to treat Drive as the source, then upload the actual file into a URL layer built for downstream machine fetches.

-Export the file
+Get the real file

 Upload the bytes